kestra-io/docs/docs/developer-guide/best-practice/README.md

 ---

 # Flow best practice
-While Kestra allows you to create almost every kind of flow, there are some cases that will not function well, or worse, can break the Kestra application.
+While Kestra allows you to create almost every kind of flow, there are some cases that will not work very well, or worse, can break the Kestra application.
 In this section, we will describe the best way to create efficient flows as well as patterns to avoid.

-## Understand what is an execution internally for Kestra
+## Understanding what is an execution internally for Kestra
-The execution of a flow is an object that will contain :
+The execution of a flow is an object that will contain:
-- all the TaskRuns for this flow, with each having :
+- all the TaskRuns for this flow, with each having:
-    - theirs attempts, with each having :
+    - theirs attempts, with each having:
         - theirs metrics
         - theirs state histories
     - theirs outputs
     - theirs state histories

-Here is an example of a taskRun :
+Here is an example of a TaskRun :
 ```json
 {
   "id": "5cBZ1JF8kim8fbFg13bumX",